 Our metabolic genetics and nutrition clinic offers children and adults comprehensive evaluation and compassionate care for more than 25 inherited metabolic disorders (IMD).
 Our team consists of a metabolic geneticist, a metabolic dietitian, and a nurse practitioner.
 Our metabolic dietitian provides individualized plans of dietary treatment for our patients who have been diagnosed with an inborn error of metabolism.
 This includes disorders of amino acid, intermediary, fat and carbohydrate metabolism.
 In our clinic the dietitian will evaluate the patient's current nutritional status, obtain nutrition history from patient/parents, and develop dietary treatment plans by correlating blood levels with intake of target nutrients.
 In addition, extensive nutrition education and counseling during routine outpatient visits, including hands on diet and formula preparation instructions are provided.

 An inpatient genetics consult is called when the primary care team requests assistance in diagnosis or management of a known or suspected genetic condition.
 The on-call geneticist and a genetic counselor will evaluate the patient and make recommendations for evaluation and management to the primary team.
 To aid in our recommendations, the consult team will obtain a family history at the bedside if the family is available or by phone if family is not present.
 Our team will counsel the family regarding our thoughts and recommendations and will schedule the patient in our hospital follow-up clinic to review test results and make a plan for further testing if indicated.
-The inpatient consult service evaluates patients of all ages, from newborns to adults.

 Campus Maps / Parking

 General Information: 601-984-1000